MGA Admissions Information

 Online Video Question

-Applicants may log into Kira Talent any time before the application deadline of January 18, 2019 and complete their online video question.
+Applicants must log into Kira Talent any time before the application deadline of January 12, 2020 and complete their online video question.

 - Once your response has been recorded you cannot go back and record another one.
 Applicants have the opportunity to practice on three questions before they record their response.